Vision-CAIR/3DCoMPaT/README.md

 - [ ] Add code and pretrained models for PointGroup

 ## Introduction
-This work is based on the arXiv tech report which is accepted at ECCV-2022, for an Oral presentation.
+This is the official repository for 3DCoMPaT, "Composition of Materials on Parts of 3D Things", accepted at ECCV-2022 for an Oral presentation.

 ## Dataset
 To get the most out of this repository, please download the 3DCoMPaT dataset by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLSeOxWVkVNdXz-nCfFIWOeOARc_Atk9fi5PSIKw1Ib1cr3ENpA/viewform?fbzx=-7103523806700241333).